LuisCarlosQAKoandina/auto_web_rf_poc/README.md

 ## Overview

-This README provides instructions for setting up the environment to run automation tests using Robot Framework for both API and web testing with the Browser library.
+This README provides instructions for setting up the environment to run automation tests using Robot Framework for web testing with the Browser library.

 ## Prerequisites